Clinical Staff

 In my spare time I enjoy reading, cooking with family, and traveling.
 I aim to have a good work/life balance and promote my team members to do the same.
 Self-care is important for me to maintain in order to best serve my clientele.
 I have learned a lot of self-care activities and techniques over the years and enjoy sharing them with all of my clients.

-Katarina Brown-Rodriguez, LPC
+Katarina Rodriguez, LPC

 Mental Health Counselor